HSLdevcom/jore4/wiki/roadmap.md

 * Data migration
   * Q1, Data migration fundamentals have been planned (ability to connect to Jore3's database, environment for migration)
-  * Q2-Q4, Ability to do migration for routes and lines when needed.
+  * Q2-Q4, An ability to do migration for routes and lines when needed.

 <h2>2022</h2>

 * Routes and network
   * Q1, An ability to create bus lines and bus routes to Jore4
   * Q2, An ability to modify bus lines and routes in Jore4
-  * Q3, An ability to add and modify trains, metros, trams and ferries
+  * Q3 or Q4, An ability to add and modify trains, metros, trams and ferries

 * Timetables
   * Q3, Timetable data model created to Jore4 database